 |Warranty||One-year labor warranty plus six-year tank warranty|

-Tankless water heaters are a great alternative for those with small to medium homes.
-And we love this unit from Rheem.
-It’s petite and compact, yet includes all the sought after features of a tankless boiler.
+Tankless water heaters are a great alternative for those with small or medium-sized homes.
+This unit from Rheem is small and compact, yet includes all the most-wanted features of a tankless heater.

-For starters, the unit has an external digital thermostat with LED display.
-This enables you to adjust the temperature in one-degree increments to set the exact level you want.
+For one, the unit has an external digital thermostat with an LED display.
+This allows you to adjust the temperature in one-degree increments to set the exact level you want.
 It is also very energy efficient, with a 99.8% rating.

-The amazing part about a tankless unit is that it delivers hot water on-demand, minimizing water and energy waste.
-With a water-saver showerhead, this one produces a flow rate of 1.5 gallons per minute.
+The standout trait of a tankless unit is that it delivers hot water on demand, minimizing water and energy waste.
+With a water-saver showerhead, this heater produces a flow rate of 1.5 gallons per minute.

-Users seem to especially love how easy this appliance is to install.
-Everything you need comes with the unit.
+Users have expressed their happiness at how easy this heater is to install.
+Everything you need is included with the unit.
 This includes a 3-foot electric cable and 0.5-inch NPT adapters.
-Additionally, it’s compatible with 0.5-inch compression water connections.
+It is also compatible with 0.5-inch compression water connections.

-- Small and compact — fits nearly anywhere.
+- Small and compact — fits almost anywhere.

-- Easy to install — comes with an electrical cord and NPT adapters.
+- Easy to install — includes an electrical cord and NPT adapters.

 - Performs best as a point-of-use heater.
-If you install it further away from the faucet, expect some waiting time.
+If installed away from the faucet, expect longer waiting times.